DMPbelgium/roadmap/ugent/README.md

   and copies them here, so no precompilation should be done on the build server

+  Make sure however to set environment variable `EXECJS_RUNTIME` to `Disabled`, or rails will complain about missing javascript runtime, even in production mode

 Old tables added when we used DMPOnline_v4:

 * `ugent_org_domains`